BRCAChallenge/classification-timelines/README.md

 $ cd classification-timelines
 ```

-# Configure a simulation.
+# Edit model constants in the `conf.json` file according to your experiment.
 All the configuration information for a simulation is stored in a JSON file.

+## Update the sequencing center sizes and testing rates

-1. You can configure the `small`, `medium`, and `large` initial sizes and annual testing rates for your experiment by editing the following JSON code block:
+You can configure the `small`, `medium`, and `large` initial sizes and annual testing rates for your experiment by editing the following JSON code block:

 ```console
 		"smallInitialSize": 15000,